linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-9---Arbitrage-and-Hedging-With-Opt 2023 Financial-Trading-and-Invest.md

 The primary difficulty with the one presented above is that it may result in negative probabilities.
 An additional methodology for estimating binomial distribution parameters is given in Jarrow and Turnbull (1999: 136-138).

-# 9.A.2 DERIVING THE BLACK-SCHOLES MODEL
+## 9.A.2 Deriving the Black-Scholes Model

 For this derivation, we shall assume that all standard Black-Scholes assumptions (see The Greeks and Hedging in a Black-Scholes Environment section) hold and that investors behave as though they are risk neutral.
 That is, investors price options as though they are risk neutral because they can always construct riskless hedges comprising options and their underlying securities, and that the returns of these hedged portfolios must be the riskless rate.
 The law of one price dictates that the current value of a call  $c$  on stock can be found from constructing a hedge portfolio: